 Although there are valid concerns with major food grains, the benefits of them also warrant looking into.
 Most concerns lie with major food grains like corn, oats, rice, and wheat.

-Stay tuned for more details in my next post about the benefits of ancient grains, and how to prepare them.
+Learn more in my next post about the benefits of ancient grains, and how to prepare them.

 Coming in first place for containing the most gluten (followed by rye (a distant second), oats, and barley), wheat is a common food allergen, especially in children.